dddiaz/dddiaz.com/content/post/hla/index.md

 4. Glucose levels increase

 To combat increasing levels of glucose in the blood whenever I eat, I am tasked with the insane objective of being my pancreas.
-Considering the pancreas has evolved over thousands of years to do this one thing, and I have trying to do its job for about 25 years, it can sometimes feel like I need some more experience 🤣.
+Considering the pancreas has evolved over thousands of years to do this one thing, and I have been trying to do its job for about 25 years, it can sometimes feel like I need some more experience 🤣.
 I rely on [technology](https://dddiaz.com/post/loop/) to help me manage my disease (deliver insulin and monitor blood sugar) and I have some previous posts describing what goes into [that](https://dddiaz.com/post/ndam2021/).